Eric Oxford is located in the Greater Los Angeles Area and is currently accepting work locally and nationally. If you wish to contact me:

 Then one night a few years ago I saw a poster for a lecture that stop-motion master Phil Tippett was giving on his career.
 I went and the night changed my life.
 I was instantly brought back to the all the films I grew up on and all the images of the ILM model shop guys building the world of Star Wars, and how I thought that was the coolest job in the world.

 After that night, I decided to switch tracks and began to eat up everything I could find that was related to stop-motion.
 I read every stop-motion book I could get my hands on, watched tons of technical how-to stop-motion DVDs, and found every movie that had any kind of notable stop-motion effect in it, from the silent era to Harryhausen to contemporary features, and watched them all.
 I even convinced Phil to have lunch with me and he generously showed me around his studio.
 Seeing the legacy of physical models from classic films was pretty awe inspiring unto itself, but then I saw the shop - where the real action takes place, and I knew for sure that the kind of place I wanted to be.

 Fast forward a few years and I've learned how to sculpt characters, make molds, machine armatures, cast puppets, build and light sets, and everything in-between.
 It’s constant problem solving where I learn something new nearly every day and love every minute of it.

-Currently I'm directing and animating a stop-motion short film called Creature Feature, which I also wrote and fabricated much of.
+When I'm not freelancing for commercial stop-motion projects, I'm directing and animating a stop-motion short film called Creature Feature, which I also wrote and fabricated much of.
 It's pretty cool, you should check out it's progress on Instagram and here on this site.
 I mean, I know I would.